Visual Persuasion in the Law Seminar

 Readings combined with visual exercises ensure that visual legal advocacy is both informed and well crafted.
 Learning visual persuasion is both experiential and collaborative.
 Legal advocates need to understand how others, from diverse backgrounds, respond to their work.
 That is why classes should also function as focus groups, helping students to appreciate that visual communication is a two-way street, with traffic passing back and forth between advocates and their audience.

-This site is sponsored by New York Law School’s Visual Persuasion Project (Professor Richard K. Sherwin, founder & director, Curriculum Vitae, ).
+This site is sponsored by New York Law School’s Visual Persuasion Project (Professor Richard K. Sherwin, founder & director, Curriculum Vitae, Google+).